AllenCellModeling/pytorch_integrated_cell/README.md

 ```shell
 python download_data.py
 ```
+The dataset is about 250gb.

 ## Project website
-Example outputs of this model can be viewed at http://www.allencell.org
+Example outputs of this model can be viewed at http://www.allencell.org.

 ## Examples ##
 Examples of how to run the code can be found in the [3D benchmarks section](doc/benchmarks.md).